CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Experiments

 \subsection{Particle Picking}

 To validate the realism of the noise characteristics, we evaluated its impact on particle picking.
 Specifically, we selected several publicly available EMPIAR datasets with particle annotations to conduct this evaluation.
-Fake real micrographs generated by CryoCCD and multiple baselines, were incorporated into the Topaz particle-picking pipeline \cite{bepler2019positive}.
-Subsequently, picked particles were subjected to a standard single-particle reconstruction workflow using cryoSPARC \cite{punjani2017cryosparc} to assess the resulting structural resolution improvements.
+Fake real micrographs generated by CryoCCD and multiple baselines, were incorporated into the Topaz \citep{Bepler2019}.
+Subsequently, picked particles were subjected to a standard single-particle reconstruction workflow using CryoSPARC \citep{cryosparc} to assess the resulting structural resolution improvements.
 Qualitatively, particle-picking visualizations demonstrated that Topaz models finetuned with CryoCCD-generated noisy synthetic data provided superior discrimination between true particles and background noise.
-Quantitatively, improvements were confirmed through the Area Under the Precision-Recall Curve (AUPRC) metric \cite{bepler2019positive,wagner2019sphire}, where our method consistently outperformed all other baselines.
+Improvements were confirmed through the Area Under the Precision-Recall Curve (AUPRC) metric \citep{Bepler2019,wagner2019sphire}, where our method consistently outperformed all other baselines.
 Additionally, corresponding enhancements in final reconstruction resolutions (measured in Ångströms) further validated the practical utility of CryoCCD.
-Detailed visualizations, AUPRC scores, resolution improvements, and FSC curves are comprehensively documented in Appendix~\ref{app:down}.
+Figure~\ref{fig:par} in Appendix~\ref{sec:particle_picking_details} clearly shows our visualization results.
+Analysis and metrics are also comprehensively documented in Table~\ref{tab:auprc_pre} and Appendix~\ref{sec:particle_picking_details}.